RomanHotsiy/commitgpt/README.md

 https://platform.openai.com/account/api-keys

 ### Configuration (Optional)
-you can create `.commitgpt.json` and/or `..commitgpt-template` config files in your project root.
+you can create `.commitgpt.json` and/or `.commitgpt-template` config files in your project root.

 #### `.commitgpt.json` file
 default: